ryansupak2/poliana-lego-scarface/docs/instructions.md

 ##### Stacking

-* Stacking occurs when moee than (1x) friendly Pawn occupies the same Hallway Space.
+* Stacking occurs when more than (1x) friendly Pawn occupies the same Hallway Space.
 (It is *not* possible to Stack on a Catwalk Space).
 * Stacking protects all Pawns on that space from Capture.
 * A Pawn is *not* allowed to land on a Stacked Space at all.
 (If that is a Pawn's only option for a given Move, then that Move is counted as an Involuntary Forfeit).